balderdashy/sails-docs/reference/Global Sails Object.md

 The Sails Object
 ================
-The global sails object is blah blah ablh

 # sails.io
 This is the raw reference to socket.io .
 Use it when you want low level access to socket.io .